devivk/doctask/README.md

 # doctask
-Images for the task are in the pics folder
+Images for the task are added to this folder,